wasp-lang/wasp/web/docs/database/operations/actions.md

 ## Differences Between Queries and Actions

-Actions and Queries are two very similar concepts in Wasp.
-They even might appear to be doing the same thing, but Wasp treats them differently and using each construct carries certain semantic implications.
+Actions and Queries are two closely related concepts in Wasp.
+They might seem to perform similar tasks, but Wasp treats them differently, and each concept represents a different thing.

-Here's a rundown of all the differences between Queries and Actions:
+Here are the key differences between Queries and Actions:

-1. Actions can (and most often should) modify the server's state, while Queries are only allowed to read it.
-Wasp relies on you following this convention when performing cache invalidations, so it's important to stick to it.
+1. Actions can (and often should) modify the server's state, while Queries are only permitted to read it.
+Wasp relies on you adhering to this convention when performing cache invalidations, so it's crucial to follow it.
-2. Actions don't need to be reactive so you can call them directly.
-Still, Wasp does provide a [`useAction` React hook](#the-useaction-hook) for adding extra behavior to the Action (e.g., optimistic updates).
+2. Actions don't need to be reactive, so you can call them directly.
+However, Wasp does provide a [`useAction` React hook](#the-useaction-hook) for adding extra behavior to the Action (like optimistic updates).
 3. `action` declarations in Wasp are mostly identical to `query` declarations.
-The only difference is in the declaration's name.
+The only difference lies in the declaration's name.

 ## Options Reference